Emily Champoux MPH, RD

 Registered Dietitian - ID #86080219

-Emily is a proud member of EDRD Pro and is currently completing hours for the iaedp Certified Eating Disorder Specialist certification.
+Emily is a member of EDRD Pro and is currently completing hours for the iaedp Certified Eating Disorder Specialist certification.
 She is also completing trainings through the Internal Family Systems (IFS) Institute to become IFS-informed.
-In the coming years Emily hopes to return to graduate school to grow her skill-set and scope of practice to become a licensed therapist.

 • Emily’s approach is patient-centered, relational and humanistic.
-This means that she meets her clients where they are in their healing journey, sees them as experts of themselves and their journey and are there to help guide, encourage and challenge (when appropriate) narratives, beliefs and ways of thinking that may limit the ways in which you hope to change.
+This means that she meets her clients where they are in their healing journey, sees them as experts of themselves and their journey and is there to help guide, encourage and challenge (when appropriate) narratives, beliefs and ways of thinking that may limit the ways in which you hope to change.

-Emily firmly believes in equitable access to care and challenges the notion of “sick enough” that has been created by an insurance system that makes some clients more “deserving of care”.
 Disordered eating is rampant in our society and more needs to be done to train providers on how to identify it among patients and refer them to resources that will support and not cause (further) harm.
 As a provider she also knows what it’s like to seek help as she struggled with an eating disorder in high school and into college.

 • Over the years, Emily has further specialized to support clients navigating the intersection of disordered eating and neurodivergence, trauma and complex chronic health issues.
 Emily is the right fit for you if